galamo/React_Typescript_2025/readme.react.md

   more.

 # Ex 1 - 23.2
 1. use useEffect inside login
 2. clear the token on mounting

 # Ex 2 - 23.2
 1. use the AsyncProtectedRoute to protect the main page and setting page

+# Ex 3 - 23.2
+1. change the register page to work with useRef instead useState